 Our Story

-Some years ago, a small group of friends recognized our need to slow down.
-Like many people, we felt overwhelmed by the speed of life and found little space for reflection.
-We tried to create a space where we could explore an important question we all shared: How are we going to be in the world?
-We found a rhythm for reading books, watching films, eating meals and taking walks together.
-We discovered stories, songs, poems, paintings and nature that helped us open our own personal stories with one another.
-Our shared encounters evolved into this movement we call Nexus.
+Some years ago, a small group of us recognized our need to slow down.
+Like many people, we felt overwhelmed by the speed of life and found little room for reflection.
+So we created a space where we could talk about an important question we all shared: How are we going to be in the world?
+We found a rhythm for exploring books, poems, films, and music that helped us open our own life stories with one another.
+Good food and drink was always involved.
+Our conversations revolved around two basic questions:

 Image by Johannes Plenio on Unsplash